OpenCQRS/OpenCQRS/README.md

 ## Complete rewrite in progress for Version 7

-It was made private in APril 2023 when it had **681 stars** and made public again for archive purposes
+It was made private when it had **681 stars** and made public again for archive purposes.
+Legacy code [here](https://github.com/OpenCQRS/OpenCQRS/tree/main/legacy).

+Migration guideline from OpenCQRS 6 to OpenCQRS 7 will be provided alongside any necessary scritps.

 ## Legacy Packages